Group fairness in dynamic refugee assignment: Introduction

 \paragraph{Methodological connections to online packing.} Our formulation and algorithms are similar to those studied in online packing problems, including canonical quantity-based network revenue management \cite{mcgill1999revenue} and the AdWord problem \cite{mehta2007adwords}.
 These are sequential decision-making problems, in which a stream of $T$ requests occurs, and a decision is made for each request: for network revenue management the decision is to \emph{accept}/\emph{reject}, for AdWords it is \emph{where to accept} a request.
 In both problems accepting a request yields a reward (in AdWords, the reward depends on \emph{where}), but also consumes a set of resources.
 The objective is to maximize the accumulated rewards and is often measured by regret, defined by the difference in accumulated rewards compared to the offline optimal solution, while satisfying capacity constraints \cite{talluri2004theory}.
 Classical bid price control \cite{williamson1992airline} and randomized LP approaches \cite{talluri1999randomized} have long been known to achieve the fluid optimal $O(\sqrt{T})$ regret \cite{talluri1998analysis} for these problems, though these approaches have been improved through resolving techniques, that eventually led to $O(1)$ regret guarantees \cite{reiman2008asymptotically, jasin2012re,bumpensanti2020re,vera2021bayesian,vera2021online,freund2019good}.
 All of these approaches require resolving some LP from time to time.
-Compared with the aforementioned work, our framework includes fairness constraints which, after certain arrivals, may be impossible to meet at all.
-This is in contrast to usual packing problems where the decision maker can always satisfy capacity constraints by rejecting future requests.
-As a result, resolving techniques and the corresponding regret analyses are not immediately applicable to our setting.
+In this paper's context, which includes fairness constraints, using resolving can lead to infeasibility issues along the horizon (see Appendix~\ref{app:intro}).
+Moreover, our methods, which do not resolve, yield results close to the hindsight-optimal solution on real-world data sets (Section~\ref{sec:numerical}).
+Thus, we do not focus on expanding resolving methods to this setting, and leave this as a future area of work.